jazdw/jazdw.github.io/can_bus_java.md

+---
-# CAN bus communication in Java
+title: CAN bus communication in Java
+permalink: /can-bus-java
+---

 I have been working on a project that enables CAN bus access from Java.
 It uses JNA to connect to the Linux SocketCAN API.
 The code is available [on GitHub](https://github.com/jazdw/jnaCan).